Calendly pricing plans review

 Jotform as a Calendly alternative

 If you’d rather consider some alternatives to Calendly, Jotform can be a great option.
-Scheduling appointments is easy with Jotform’s appointment field, which you can find in the Jotform Form Builder under Elements.
+Scheduling appointments is easy with Jotform’s appointment field, which you can find in the Jotform Form Builder under Form Elements.
 You can let people choose what time works best for them from a preset schedule and even set parameters on how long or how often you’d like to meet.

-Once you’ve scheduled your meetings, check them out in a convenient calendar view from Jotform Tables.
+Once you’ve scheduled your meetings, check them out in a convenient calendar view in Jotform Tables.
 Here you can see each appointment labeled with the name of the respondent and the appropriate date and time.
 You can feel confident that you’re working with the most up-to-date schedule, as the table updates in real time.

-Plus, if you use G Suite, Jotform’s Google Calendar integration will sync your newly created appointments automatically.
+You can even combine the best features of Calendly and Jotform with Jotform’s Calendly integration.
+Or if you use Google Workspace, Jotform’s Google Calendar integration will sync your newly created appointments automatically.

 Book photo created by rawpixel.com – www.freepik.com